J-dotjs/disable-shortcut-overlay/README.md

 # disable-shortcut-overlay
 # What it does
-Removes the eye sore of the little blue arrow on shortcuts on Windows.
+Removes the eye sore of the little blue arrow from shortcuts on Windows.

 #### Feel free to delete the folder when you're done, you wont need it until you end up wanting to undo it.